Securing the 5G Era

 However, this technology is also available to the attacker and AI-driven attacks are anticipated.

-Legacy Generations
+Legacy generations

 5G is an opportunity for the mobile industry to enhance network and service security.
 New authentication capabilities, enhanced subscriber identity protection and additional security mechanisms will result in significant security improvements over legacy generations.